 - a.
 Employees are required to complete an expense report to be reimbursed for travel and business expenses. - b The following documentation is required and must be part of or accompany all reimbursement requests for business and Travel Expenses.
 Certain expenses require additional documentation; please see Table 1: Additional Documentation Requirements for Certain Business and Travel Expenses (2.01) below for details on these additional documentation requirements. - i Statement of business purpose for incurring the expense. - ii.
 Date of expenditure. - iii.
 Description of expenditure, including clarification for any unusual expenditures. - iv.
 Account numbers - v.
-Appropriate signatures: - Employee - Supervisor - Any additional signatures required in accordance with the additional approval matrix. - vi.
-Receipts for all expenditures are required, except for travel-related purchases under \$25 (parking, tolls, taxi, travel agency service fees, etc.). - To be considered valid, the receipt must show: - o The name of the company providing the goods/services. - O Date(s) when the specific expenses were incurred. - Unit price of goods/service - ✓ Restaurant receipts must itemize food/beverage consumed, tip and tax. - ✓ Goods/services purchased should include detail on the items consumed. - o Total amount due and acknowledgement that amount due was paid. - ✓ If a receipt does not indicate full payment was made, one of the following proofs of payment is required. - Canceled check(s) - Credit card or bank statements showing the transaction(s). - o Generic or hand-written receipts should be supported by a canceled check/credit card or bank statement. - Sponsored grants may require receipts for all expenses, regardless of the value of the expense. - Receipts vary in appearance and type of information provided.
+Appropriate signatures: - Employee - Supervisor - A Any additional signatures required in accordance with the additional approval matrix. - vi.
+Receipts for any expenditure valued at \$25 or greater are required for all purchases except for travel related items (parking, tolls, taxi, etc.) for which a receipt under \$25 is not required. - To be considered valid, the receipt must show:

+- The name of the company providing the goods/services. - o Date(s) when the specific expenses were incurred. - Unit price of goods/service - ✓ Restaurant receipts must itemize food/beverage consumed, tip and tax. - ✓ Goods/services purchased should include detail on the items consumed. - o Total amount due and acknowledgement that amount due was paid. - ✓ If a receipt does not indicate full payment was made, one of the following proofs of payment is required. - Canceled check(s) - Credit card or bank statements showing the transaction(s). - Generic or hand-written receipts should be supported by a canceled check/credit card or bank statement. - Sponsored grants may require receipts for all expenses, regardless of the value of the expense. - Receipts vary in appearance and type of information provided.
 If relevant information is not included on a receipt, the employee should write that information on it. - Third-party billing companies such as PayPal generally do not include detailed information about the item(s) purchased.
 In such cases, the employee should provide a copy of the webpage that identifies the items purchased, as well as the web receipt from the third-party billing company. - In the event of a lost receipt and after all reasonable attempts to obtain a duplicate receipt have been exhausted, a Missing Receipt Form may be filed with the expense report.
 A missing receipt for an expense that is less than \$25.00 does not require a Missing Receipt Form.
 Sponsored grants may be more restrictive.